Hippo-designs/req_cassette/docs/SENSITIVE_DATA_FILTERING.md

 3. Use `filter_request` for request normalization (timestamps, IDs)
 4. Test cassettes for leaked secrets before committing
 5. Use environment variables to control recording modes
-6. Default to `:record_missing` mode with filtering enabled
+6. Default to `:record` mode with filtering enabled

 For more examples, see: